 In the 2017 “Future of Marketing” survey, marketers believed in a future ruled by the likes of Artificial Intelligence (AI) and voice search.
 Yet, most in-house marketers and agency practitioners had done little to introduce these powerful components into their digital marketing strategy to deliver compelling customer experiences that perform.

 In 2018, marketer responses on the “Future of Marketing” reveal quite different patterns of technology adoption and benefits.
-Most notably, this year’s findings revealed 60 percent of marketers intend to use artificial intelligence (AI) to develop content marketing strategy in 2018.
+Most notably, this year’s findings revealed 60 percent of marketers intend to use artificial intelligence (AI) to develop content marketing strategy.

 - Personalization - 29% of respondents

 - Artificial Intelligence - 26% of respondents

 “Despite some of the hype surrounding artificial intelligence, this survey shows that AI is very real and marketers are adopting AI-first technology in search and content marketing sectors faster than most,” said Jim Yu, CEO of BrightEdge.
 “The insights that AI brings allows marketers to make smarter and faster decisions to deliver compelling customer experiences that perform.”

 Finding #1: Marketers Set to use AI to Develop their Content Marketing Strategies

 Nearly 60% of all marketers responded that they plan to use artificial intelligence in their content marketing strategy.
 In 2017, only 43% of respondents said they were likely to use artificial intelligence or deep learning to develop their content marketing strategy, while 50% of respondents said they were “very unlikely.”
 This represents a major finding--and an important leap forward for the modern data-driven marketer.
 Marketers are adopting cutting-edge technologies to deliver more personalized customer experiences: